swaptacular/swpt_accounts/README.md

    * `to_coordinators` exchange: for messages that must be send to the transfer coordinators.
 Different types of transfer coordinators are responsible for performing different types of transfers.
-The most important types are: "direct", which must be sent to the creditors agents, and "issuing", which must be sent to the debtors agents.
-All messages sent to this exchange will have a correctly set `coordinator_type` header.
+The most important types are: "direct" (the messages must be sent to the creditors agents), and "issuing" (the messages must be sent to the debtors agents).
+All the messages sent to this exchange, will have a correctly set `coordinator_type` header.
 The routing key will represent the coordinator ID as hexadecimal.
-(Note that for "direct" transfers, the coordinator ID is the same as the creditor ID; and for "issuing" transfers the coordinator ID is the same as the debtor ID.)
+Note that for "direct" transfers, the coordinator ID is guaranteed to be the same as the creditor ID; and for "issuing" transfers, the coordinator ID is guaranteed to be the same as the debtor ID.

    * `accounts_in` exchange: for messages that must be send to this accounting authority itself (self-posting).
 The routing key that